electron/electron/docs/api/browser-window.md

       'Electron Isolated Context' entry in the combo box at the top of the Console tab. **Note:** This option is currently experimental and may change or be removed in future Electron releases.
+    * `enableWebViewOverride` Boolean (optional) - Whether to enable [webview-tag](webview-tag.md)
+      ignoring the security restriction based on `nodeIntegration`.
+Enabling this option will have security implication on creating `webview` with `nodeIntegration` disabled.
+To avoid the security risk, listen to `will-create-webview` event on [web-contents](web-contents.md) and stop creating `webview` or removing preload scripts.

 When setting minimum or maximum window size with `minWidth`/`maxWidth`/ `minHeight`/`maxHeight`, it only constrains the users.
 It won't prevent you from